codisteinborn/ConcertApp/README.md

 Concert Information  - Worldwide or by City:

-If the artist you clicked on has a concert in the Ticketmaster system,a picture will appear in the right hand side of the screen sorted by date.
+If the artist you clicked on has a concert in the Ticketmaster system, a picture will appear in the right hand side of the screen sorted by date.

 ![Concert Pictures](/css/ConcertRenderRM.png)